Community mental health often is defined as the movement to provide

 • Solving problems through violence is increasingly popularized and glamorized on our entertainment media and by some entertainers and sports figures.

-3. Poor implementation of the concept of "mental health parity."
+3. There has been poor implementation of the concept of "mental health parity."

 Mental health parity means that mental illness and physical illness receive equal health insurance benefits.
-This concept has been recognized in law now, but the co-payments required by my particular health care plan still are considerably higher than if I stub my toe.
+This concept has been recognized in law now, but the co-payments required by my particular health care plan still are considerably higher if I want to treat depression than if I stub my toe.

 4. Mental health treatment may lacks sensitivity to or simply knowledge about cultural differences and religious beliefs.